MIGC++: Advanced Multi-Instance Generation Controller for Image Synthesis

 \textbf{Diffusion models}~\cite{ddpm,pydiff} generate high-quality images by iteratively denoising Gaussian noise, but this process initially requires numerous iterations, slowing down image generation.
 To expedite this process, several training-free samplers—such as the DDIM~\cite{ddim}, Euler~\cite{elud}, and DPM-Solver~\cite{dpm} samplers—have been developed.
 Compared to the original DDPM~\cite{ddpm}, which necessitated more iterations, these samplers enable more efficient image generation with fewer steps and improved image quality.
 Additionally, Stable Diffusion~\cite{stablediffusion} techniques have been advanced to perform the denoising process in a compressed VAE~\cite{vqvae2,videoGPT,autoencode,taming} latent space, enhancing both training and sampling speeds.

 \textbf{Text-to-image} generation aims to create images from textual descriptions.
 Initially, conditional Generative Adversarial Networks (GANs)~\cite{gan,attngan,crossmodal,zc_cycle} were used for this purpose.
 However, diffusion models~\cite{glide,stablediffusion,imagen,reimagen,eDiff-I,DALL-E2,Ho2022ClassifierFreeDG,pydiff,zhao2023wavelet,zhao2024learning,lu2023tf,lu2024mace,texface} and autoregressive models~\cite{MuseTG,cogview,parti} have largely replaced GANs, offering more stable training and enhanced image quality.
 To control generated content, Guided Diffusion~\cite{guideddiffusion} utilizes classifiers to assess generated images and guidances the sampling through the gradient of the classifiers.
 Classifier-free guidance (CFG)~\cite{Ho2022ClassifierFreeDG} further optimizes this process by interpolating between conditioned and unconditioned predictions, with methods like GLIDE~\cite{glide}, showing promising results under these protocols.
-DALL-E 2~\cite{DALL-E2} employs transformations from CLIP text features~\cite{CLIP} to CLIP image space for image generation, while Imagen~\cite{imagen} leverages the T5 large language model~\cite{T5} as a text encoder to improve quality. eDiff-I~\cite{eDiff-I} represents a significant progression in the field by integrating an expert generator to elevate image quality.
+DALL-E 2~\cite{DALL-E2} employs transformations from CLIP text features~\cite{CLIP} to CLIP image space for image generation, while Imagen~\cite{imagen} leverages the T5 large language model~\cite{T5} as a text encoder to improve quality. eDiff-I~\cite{eDiff-I} further elevates image quality by integrating expert generators.